Campbelltown railway station

-Campbelltown railway station is located on the Main South line, serving the Sydney suburb of Campbelltown.
-It is served by Sydney Trains T8 Airport & South line services and NSW TrainLink services to Moss Vale, Goulburn, Canberra, Griffith and Melbourne.
+Campbelltown railway station is a heritage-listed railway station located on the Main Southern line, serving the Sydney suburb of Campbelltown.
+It is served by Sydney Trains' T8 Airport & South line services and NSW TrainLink services to Moss Vale, Goulburn, Canberra, Griffith and Melbourne.

 History

 Campbelltown Railway Station was briefly the southernmost extent of Great Southern Railway of New South Wales being situated at the end of the Liverpool to Campbelltown railway extension completed in 1858.

 The station opened on 4 May 1858 with services commencing 17 May 1858.
 Preparations for the opening of the railway station commenced after a 3pm meeting at the Court House on 12 March 1858.
 In the meantime, the railway was progressing towards completion with the Chief Commissioner, Chief Engineer, and railway officials having inspected the progress of station construction on 29 April 1858.

 The opening included an afternoon banquet, "with every delicacy upon the table which the colony can produce will be held in the goods station (which has been placed at the disposal of the committee by the Commission).", an evening ball, "upon a scale which would do credit to a much larger town than we can boast of", a band placed on an elevated platform, and separate male and female areas with each area to be waited upon by a man-servant and female respectively.

 The revised Great Southern Railway timetable for the opening of the railway listed seven down, and seven up, services; five passenger services, and two mixed services.
 The journey time from Sydney was 1 hour 45 minutes with 8 stops for a 34-mile journey length.
 Services from Campbelltown commenced at 6am and finished at 5:30pm.
 However, soon after opening, the travel time had become 2 hours with services commencing at 6:50am and finishing at 5:45pm and the loss of a goods/mixed service.

 Between 1882 and 1963, it was the junction station for the Campbelltown-Camden line.

 On 5 May 1968, the Main South line was electrified from Liverpool.
 It was the extremity of the Sydney suburban network until extended to Macarthur opened in July 1985.
 However many services still terminate at Campbelltown.

 In June 1999, an upgrade to the station including lifts was complete.

 In January 2013, the Southern Sydney Freight Line opened on the western side of the station.
 The station is surrounded by an extensive network of sidings to stable terminating Sydney Trains rolling stock.

 Since the second half of 2017, Campbelltown railway station has been served exclusively by the Airport and East Hills line, meaning commuters have to change at Glenfield to travel to either the city via Granville or to Blacktown via the Cumberland Line.